Quickstart: Create an Azure SQL Database single database

 Select Next: Additional settings at the bottom of the page.

 On the Additional settings tab, in the Data source section, for Use existing data, select Sample.
+This creates an AdventureWorksLT sample database so there's some tables and data to query and experiment with, as opposed to an empty blank database.

-Select Review + create at the bottom of the page.
+Select Review + create at the bottom of the page:

 Query the database